Software Piracy FAQ's – Copyright Infringement - Piracy Defenses! Call us for a free consultation if you received a letter, summons or subpoena!

 What is the Software Information Industry Association (“SIIA”)?

-How doe companies detect unlicensed software?
+How do companies detect unlicensed software?

 Some of the ways were listed above.
 Another way some companies find out about unlicensed software is via “phone home” technology that tracks users when they login in.
-These kinds of cases can be very serious and lead to large requests for monetary damages as they publisher may have sat around and watched your company rack up the logins over a period of one, two, three years or more.
+These kinds of cases can be very serious and lead to large requests for monetary damages as the publisher may have sat around and watched your company rack up the logins over a period of one, two, three years, or more.
 They claim their right to do this is set forth in the EULA licensing agreement which they claim discloses this type of “spyware” technology.

 What are the defenses to copyright infringement of software products?

 Here is a popular video we did that discusses potential defenses to copyright infringement.
+Some of the common defenses/mitigating factors are:

 Does your law firm help software companies recover lost licensing revenue?

-Yes, if your company produces, develops or distributes copyrighted software programs, mobile applications, videos games, photographs, jewelry, books, films, video or other types of copyrighted content, we have a contingency fee recovery program available for you to help you recover lost licensing revenue attributable to piracy, both on and off the internet including counterfeit goods.
+Yes, if your company produces, develops, or distributes copyrighted software programs, mobile applications, videos games, photographs, jewelry, books, films, video or other types of copyrighted content, we have a contingency fee recovery program available for you to help you recover lost licensing revenue attributable to piracy, both on and off the internet including counterfeit goods.
 Click here for more information.

 For more information